CrashCash/ZeroBT/README.md

 pair with it.

-Yes, you pay $20,000 for an electric motorcycle, and you can't get a working app to connect to it and set up various modes.
+Yes, you pay $20,000 for an electric motorcycle, and you can't get a working app to connect to it and set up the custom mode.
 Seriously.

-There's a workaround where you can install a 1.x version of the app, connect, and then upgrade, but you have to find an older version of the app somewhere on the net.
+There's a workaround where you can install a 1.x version of the app, connect, and then upgrade, but you have to find an older version of the app somewhere on the net and hope it doesn't have malware in it.

 ### Installation